 }

-Step 6.
-Update the scripts in “package.json” file so it has these:
+- Step 6.
+Update the scripts in package.json to include:

 "build": "cross-env NODE_ENV=production npm-run-all --serial bootstrap ensure-sitecore-dir sitecore-tools:generate-map generate-sitecore-files next:build",